skypilot-org/skypilot/docs/source/reference/yaml-spec.rst

       # The recovery strategy for managed jobs (optional).
       # For now, only `FAILOVER` and `EAGER_NEXT_REGION` strategy is supported.
       # If `FAILOVER` is specified, the job will be restarted in the same region
-      # if the node fails, and go to the next region no available resources are
+      # if the node fails, and go to the next region if no available resources
-      # found in the same region.
-If `EAGER_NEXT_REGION` is specified, the job
+      # are found in the same region.
+If `EAGER_NEXT_REGION` is specified, the
-      # will go to the next region directly if the node fails.
-This is useful
+      # job will go to the next region directly if the node fails.
+This is
-      # for spot instances, as in practice, preemptions in a region usually
+      # useful for spot instances, as in practice, preemptions in a region
-      # indicate a shortage of resources in that region.
+      # usually indicate a shortage of resources in that region.
       # For managed jobs, default: EAGER_NEXT_REGION
       job_recovery: none